rosario/rosario.github.com/_posts/2012-05-31-chatting-on-twitter-with-pusher-part2.md

 -----------

 In the previous post we've seen how to embed a chat widget inside a Twitter page, using pusher and CORS requests.

 Behind the scenes though there are few tricks to talk about.
 The widgets is a coffescript _single page_ mini application.
-To glue Coffescript files together Sprockets is an important tool.
-The database used is quite simple, and it's necessary to check for online or offline users.
+Sprockets is an important tool to glue Coffescript files together.
+The database used is  necessary to check for online or offline users.
 Finally, we've seen how to setup Delayed Job to fetch data in background, and populate the database with _friends_ data.